yanfeng98/fork-RL2/README.md

 A concise library of post-training for large language models.

-This is the right library for you if you want to learn reinforcement learning for large language models or have a quick test for your own algorithm.
-We deliver a clear implementation without complicated abstractions.

 Despite the simplicity, you should be able to scale up to moderate-sized, *e.g.*, 72B, language models with

 * Training engine partition via [Fully Sharded Data Parallelism](https://docs.pytorch.org/docs/stable/fsdp.html) and [Tensor Parallelism](https://docs.pytorch.org/docs/stable/distributed.tensor.parallel.html)